Who should take this exam?

 CAPen is an intense 4 hour long practical exam.
-It requires attendees to solve a number of challenges, identify and exploit various vulnerabilities and obtain flags.
+It requires candidates to solve a number of challenges, identify and exploit various vulnerabilities and obtain flags.
 The exam can be taken online, anytime (on-demand) and from anywhere.
-Attendees will need to connect to the exam VPN server to access the vulnerable applications.
+Candidates will need to connect to the exam VPN server to access the vulnerable applications.

 What is the pass criteria for the exam?

 - Candidates scoring over 60% marks will be deemed to have successfully passed the exam.

 - Candidates scoring over 75% marks will be deemed to have passed with a merit.

 What is the experience needed to take the exam?